Svilengrad: Revival

 During the Ottoman rule, the population of the city selflessly fought to preserve their national identity.
 In 1847 a school for secular sciences was built.
 The patriarch of Bulgarian literature Ivan Vazov taught in this school from 1872 to 1873.
 In 1870 the Zvezda Chitalishte opened its doors.
 Another Revival teacher - Peter Stanchov, became the godfather of the city.
 The settlement began to be called so only in 1913.

 On the way to Constantinople, famous Bulgarian revolutionaries, educators and revivalists - Georgi Rakovski, Petko Slaveykov, Hristo G. Danov, Dragan Tsankov, Konstantin Velichkov - passed and stayed here.
 Vasil Levski also came to the city.
 Here, in 1871, he founded a secret revolutionary committee.
-On January 8, 1878, Russian troops, commanded by General Alexander Strukov, entered Svilengrad.
-A year later, after the Berlin Treaty, the city was left under Turkish rule.34 years later, during the First Balkan War, Svilengrad was liberated and moved back to Bulgaria.
-This happened on October 5, 1912, after the Bulgarian army captured Sheinovets peak in the Rhodopes.
+On January 8, 1878, Russian troops, commanded by General Alexander Strukov, entered Svilengrad following the retreat of the Turks.
+A year later, after the Berlin Treaty, the city was left under Turkish rule.

+34 years later, during the First Balkan War, Svilengrad was occupied by Bulgarian forces on 5 October 1912, after the Bulgarian army captured Sheinovets peak in the Rhodopes ending over five centuries of Turkish rule.
 During the Balkan Wars, the first military airport near Svilengrad was equipped.

-The newly liberated city rejoices for a short time.
-It was ruined and burned house by house in the summer of 1913, when Turkey intervened in the Inter-Allied War against Bulgaria.
-The city was finally liberated at the end of September 1913, after a new peace treaty was concluded in Constantinople between Bulgaria and Turkey.
-According to the defined new border, Svilengrad remains in Bulgaria.
+During the Second Balkan War, in the summer of 1913, the city was ruined and burned house by house when the Ottomans entered the war against Bulgaria.
+The city was finally returned to Bulgaria at the end of September 1913, after the Treaty of Constantinople.
 Its returned inhabitants revived the city from the ashes and rebuilt it.

+During World War II, in 1940, one of the escape routes of Poles from occupied Poland led through Svilengrad to the territory of Polish-allied France, where the Polish Army was reconstituted to continue the fight against Germany (see also Bulgaria–Poland relations).